-Theological Encyclopaedia.-The concept, object, principles, and contents of Theology as one organic whole.
-The differentiation and organic unity of the divisions and sub-divisions.

-The History of Doctrines.-Development of the several doctrines in the course of centuries.

-Symbolics.-The various Confessions of Faith.
+- Theological Encyclopaedia.-The concept, object and contents of Theology as one organic whole.
+The differentiation and organic unity of the divisions and sub-divisions. - The History of Doctrines.-Development of the several doctrines in the course of centuries. - Symbolics.-The various Confessions of Faith.
 Historically the origin of the Confessions of the different churches is traced, and dogmatically they are compared, and the agreement and difference between the various Confessions and our Reformed Standards are pointed out.
-Biesterveld's "Symboliek" is followed in the main.

-Introduction to Dogmatics.-Exposition of the principles of Theology and Religion in general, and of dogmatics in particular.
-Comparison and criticism of the different tendencies in Theology, with the Bible, which is recognized as the only source for Dogmatics, as criterion.

-Dogmatics.-The aim of this study is to show how the several dogmas have been derived from the Holy Scriptures, how they have been one-sidedly distorted to right or to left, what their Scriptural meaning is, how they are related and together form one whole, and finally how our practice should be determined by these truths.
-During 19091910 Christology and Soteriology are taken up.
-Ecclesiology and Eschatology are to be studied in 1910-'11.
+Biesterveld's "Symboliek" is followed in the main. - Introduction to Dogmatics.-Exposition of the principles of Theology and Religion in general, and of dogmatics in particular.
+Comparison and criticism of the different tendencies in Theology, with the Bible, which is recognized as the only source for Dogmatics, as criterion. - Dogmatics.-The aim of this study is to show how the several dogmas have been derived from the Holy Scriptures, how they have been one-sidedly distorted to right or to left, what their Scriptural meaning is, how they are related and together form one whole, and finally how our practice should be determined by these truths.
+Christology and Soteriology to be studied in 1909-1910.